 To get around this reversibility problem (non asymmetry problem), Scitowsky suggested what is now known as the Scitowsky Criterion.
-The Scitowsky Criterion says a move from I to II increases social weifare if, when at I, II TM I by the Kaldor Criterion but when at II, I is not preferred to II by the Kaldor Criterion.
+The Scitowsky Criterion says a move from I to II increases social weifare if, when at II, I is not preferred to II by the Kaldor Criterion.